- Fox and wolves are both in the canine family.

-The 4 Key Differences Between Red Foxes and Grey Wolves
+The 4 Key Differences Between Red Foxes and Gray Wolves

-Can you tell the difference between a red fox and a grey wolf?
+Can you tell the difference between a red fox and a gray wolf?
 Let’s examine their differences in size, coloration, behavior, and vocalization in more detail.

 1. Size: Height and Weight

-The grey wolf and red fox were both named for their fur coloration.
-That makes it easy to remember that the grey wolf is primarily grey in color, and the red fox is an orangish-red.
+The gray wolf and red fox were both named for their fur coloration.
+That makes it easy to remember that the gray wolf is primarily grey in color, and the red fox is an orangish-red.

 Foxes and wolves belong to the same taxonomic family – Canidae, the dogs – and as such have many behaviors in common.
 They make dens in the ground to raise young.
 They are carnivores who hunt mammals.
 Yet, their behavior is also very different in two important aspects – their social order and what they hunt.

 Wolves are pack hunters with highly sociable personalities.
 They live in groups and work as a team to bring down large prey, including deer, sheep, caribou, and bison.